LyndonGingerich/DualGit/README.md

 ## Implement `split`
 If no flags, create a new branch on existing branch "develop" with the name of `feature` with "-split" appended, hereafter referred to as `split` (or fail if that branch already exists); store the list of hashes of commits  hashes under "split_commits" in `.dualgit`; for each hash in `split_commits`, cherry-pick that hash onto `split`; and clear `split_commits`.
 Also implement `--abort` and `--continue`.
-## Implement `switch`
-Take zero or one arguments.
-If no arguments, check out `feature` if `refactor` is checked out, or `refactor` if `feature` is checked out; otherwise, fail.
-If one argument, it should be either "refactor" or "feature" to indicate which branch to check out.
 ## Other
 - Ensure that `feature` and `refactor` are branches
 - Add tests